Mbtj/mbtj/README.md

 ## Extra facts
 - 🔭 I’m currently working on creating a personal blog.
-- 🌱 I’m currently learning NextJS and Wordpress.
+- 🌱 I’m currently learning Docker & MongoDB!
 - 👯 I’m looking for an internship or Entry-Level position!!
 - 🤔 I’m looking for help with UI/UX principles!!
 - 💬 Ask me about effective learning styles